- What we offer

 More than 1.7 billion adults around the world do not have a bank account and cannot get a loan, making it hard to start or grow a business, with negative impact for the economy.
 Microfinance supports them in launching, developing or maintaining a revenue generating activity.

-Yet the smallest players on the field are often the ones in need of the most help in finding financing.
-This is why the European Investment Bank Group pays specific attention to them, in particular, to people who have lost their job, are at risk of losing their job, are facing difficulties entering or re-entering the labour market, are threatened by social exclusion or are otherwise in a disadvantaged position in the conventional credit market.
+The EIB Group pays specific attention to people who are facing difficulties entering or re-entering the labour market, are threatened by social exclusion, or are otherwise in a disadvantaged position in the conventional credit market.

 Here's how it works

 The EIB Group has a long-lasting record in microfinance through the activities of the EIB, EIB Global, the European Investment Fund (EIF) and the EIB Institute.

 We help the most vulnerable by providing loans and other support to microfinance institutions and investment vehicles.
 In turn, these institutions grant guarantees, loans and give advice to micro-businesses and micro-entrepreneurs, with a focus on activities that provide, among others, an income to women, young people and those living in rural and poorer communities.

 We are committed to microfinance operations that demonstrate enhanced social and environmental policies, impact and added value.
 We support such operations with tailored financial and non-financial instruments, using EIB’s own resources or under the European Union’s mandates.
 In addition, the EIB supports the European Commission in the implementation and dissemination of the European Code of Good Conduct for Microcredit Provision, the quality benchmark for ethical and responsible lending practices in the European microfinance sector.